 Kara: The NRF2 SOD enhancer.

 Dr. Stewart: So basically a lot of these different products we knew they were beneficial, we just didn't understand the whole thing.
-We thought that they helped with the file and production which they do.
+We thought that they helped glutathione production which they do.
 But it turns out they're actually autophagy stimulators too.

 Kara: The NRF2 SOD enhancer, you made that for something else, which happens a lot.
 You make it for something else, and it turns out to help something else.